Goeppertia warscewiczii (Calathea Jungle Velvet) Indoor Care and Propagation Guide

 Calathea warscewiczii, Calathea Jungle Velvet

-Calathea warscewiczii Common Problems
+Goeppertia warscewiczii Common Problems

 Drooping leaves

 The second possible cause of drooping leaves in Calathea warscewiczii is incorrect watering; either overwatering (soggy soil) or underwatering.
+Water the plant liberally and maintain the soil consistently moist during the growing season.

+Reduce watering during the cold season but do not allow the soil to dry out completely.
 In addition, ensure that the soil is free-draining and that the pot has a drainage hole to prevent the soil from getting soggy.
+Learn more on how to water indoor plants the right way.

-The third possible cause of drooping leaves in Calathea warscewiczii is that the plant is root-bound which means that the roots have filled the pot and there is very little soil to hold water when you water the plant.
+The third possible cause of drooping leaves in Goeppertia warscewiczii is that the plant is root-bound which means that the roots have filled the pot and there is very little soil to hold water when you water the plant.

+Therefore, there is no water for the plant to take up to the leaves.
+The leaves loss their stiffness and they droop.
 Check the bottom of the pot for roots growing through the drainage hole and repot the plant into a pot one size larger than the current one or divide it into several sections to propagate new plants.

 Leaves appear washed out

-Calathea warscewiczii washed out leaves are due to exposure of the plant to hot direct sunlight as it thrives in medium to bright, indirect light away from direct sunshine.
+Goeppertia warscewiczii washed out leaves are due to exposure of the plant to hot direct sunlight as it thrives in medium to bright indirect light away from direct sunshine.
+Move it to a more shaded spot or instal a light curtain to protect it from direct sunlight to prevent its eventual death.

 Curled, yellowing leaves

+Goeppertia warscewiczii curled and yellowing leaves are caused by incorrect watering; either overwatering (soggy soil) or underwatering.
 Overwatering (soggy soil) causes the roots to die due to lack of oxygen in the soil.
 When the roots die they cannot take up water and therefore the leaves begin to curl, yellow and eventually die.

 Underwatering implies that there is too little moisture in the soil and therefore, the plant has no water to take up to the leaves.
+As such, the leaves begin to curl, yellow and eventually die if the situation is not corrected.

+Water the Calathea Jungle Velvet thoroughly and keep the soil consistently moist during the growing season.
 Decrease watering in the cold season to keep the soil slightly moist but do not allow the soil to dry out completely.
+Ensure that the soil is free-draining and that the pot has a drainage hole to prevent the soil from getting soggy.

 Brown, dry leaf tips and edges

-Brown, dry leaf tips and edges in Calathea warscewiczii are due to four possible causes.
+Brown, dry leaf tips and edges in Goeppertia warscewiczii are due to four possible causes.
 One possible cause is dry air (too little humidity).
+To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.

-The second cause of brown, dry leaf tips and edges in Calathea warscewiczii which is accompanied by stunted growth is infestation by spider mites due to the air being too dry (low humidity).
+The second cause of brown, dry leaf tips and edges in Goeppertia warscewiczii which is accompanied by stunted growth is spider mites infestation due to too dry air (low humidity).
+Remove the dead growth and raise humidity for the plant to discourage the pest infestations.

 The third cause of brown, dry leaf tips and edges in Calathea warscewiczii is watering it with hard water.
-Water it with chlorine-free water only like rain water.
+Water it with chlorine-free water as it is sensitive to chlorine and other chemicals dissolved in water and it responds with brown leaf tips and edges.

+The fourth cause of brown, dry leaf tips and edges in Calathea Jungle Velvet is accumulation of salts or chemicals in the soil which may have comes from the water or fertilizers used.
 Flush out accumulated chemicals (salts) from the soil regularly by running a stream of water through the soil.
 Allow the stream of water to run for some time and repeat the process several times.

 You liked it?
 Share on social media.